brian-c-ogorman/ABanditTesting/README.md

   <img src="images/Bandit_Test.png">
 <p>

 How this balance of exploration and exploitation is achieved depends on the particular bandit algorithm.
-One of the first bandit algorithms ever developed is the &epsilon;-Greedy algorithm, which uses a parameter ("&epsilon;") to control the percentage of time that a random option is selected &mdash; corresponding to exploration.
+One of the first bandit algorithms ever developed is the &epsilon;-Greedy algorithm, which uses a parameter ("&epsilon;") to control the percentage of time that a random option is used &mdash; corresponding to exploration.
 The remainder of the time, the option that has historically performed the best is used &mdash; corresponding to exploitation.

-Another bandit is the Thompson Sampling algorithm.
-It treats each tested option as having an intrinsic probability of resulting in a positive user interaction.
+Another bandit is the Thompson Sampling algorithm, which is a probability matching algorithm.
+It tries to match the probability that a particular choice is used to the probability that that choice is the best one.
+To accomplish this, each tested option is treated as having an intrinsic probability of resulting in a positive user interaction.
 To make a selection for a user, each option's probability distribution is sampled and the one with the highest probability of having a positive interaction is used.
-After observing the response, the estimate of that option’s probability distribution is updated for the next selection.
+After observing the response, the estimate of that option's probability distribution is updated for the next selection.

 There are other bandit algorithms as well, such as the Softmax algorithm, which can be used to minimize negative interactions, at the cost of using the best option less often.
 Choosing which bandit algorithm to use depends on what is being tested and the priorities of the tester.